 Do you want a gorgeous, jaw-dropping look without spending a lot?
 Decorate with paper flowers!
 I can teach you how to make giant paper flowers that will brighten up any room or event.
-They are perfect for craft room walls, nurseries, little girls rooms, and photo backdrops at weddings and parties.
+They are perfect for craft room walls, nurseries, little kids rooms, and photo backdrops at weddings and parties.

 I adore flowers of all kinds.
 They are so bright and cheerful, and they look good with ANYTHING.
-But I live in the frozen tundra of Michigan, where we don’t get real flowers growing for at least six months out of every year.
+But I live in the frozen tundra of Michigan where we don’t get real flowers growing for at least six months out of every year.
 So what’s a girl to do?
 Make flowers!
 More specifically, I make giant paper flowers!

 Last June I made a giant paper flower — a spellbound rose — and I shared it here on the blog.
 It’s become one of your favorite all-time tutorials.